 If you have had multiple jobs, take the time to find any unclaimed super and transfer it all into your preferred fund.
 And if you still have multiple super accounts, make sure you combine them all into one – it will save you money on fees and insurance if you’re only paying it from one account!

 Once you have chosen the right fund for you, don’t just leave it.
 As your life changes, you need to review it.
 Your insurance needs may change if you become a parent or change career.
 Take a look at your level of cover and make sure your Super Death nomination is in place.

 Taking time out of the workforce when you become a parent can impact your super contributions.
 If you’re planning a family, think about how you can keep adding money into your super when taking parental leave.
 The Paid Parental Leave Scheme does not attract the Superannuation Guarantee, but it does allow for voluntary superannuation contributions to be made.

 When you’re looking for a simple way to boost your retirement nest egg, consider salary sacrificing or personal super contributions.
 Find out more about the available tax benefits by visiting the ATO website.

-It is a good time to determine how much super you are likely to need and plan how you can reach that target.
+Once you reach 50, your superannuation may become even more important, as you move closer to retirement.
+This is a good time to determine how much more super you are likely to need and plan for reaching that target.

-If you haven’t already, make a detailed budget for retirement so you know exactly how much income you need to live comfortably in your retirement.
+As well as thinking about your retirement age, you should also consider whether you will want to be paid a lump sum or super pension payments.
+If you haven’t already, make a detailed budget for your retirement, so you know exactly how much income you will need to live comfortably in the years ahead.

 To help prepare for a smooth retirement, also consider: